zaidku/LHUMS/SETUP_COMPLETE.md

 ## What Has Been Created

-Your Flask User Management Service is now fully set up and ready to use!
-Here's what you have:
+User Management Service is fully set up and ready to use!

 ### ✅ Complete Project Structure